#straightfromcait: The Most Transformative Emotion for Burnout Recovery and Boundaries

 In this week’s episode of FRIED: The Burnout Podcast, you’re getting a #straightfromcait episode about my favorite emotion and my favorite topic.
 I often say that things are my favorite topic because there are so many things I love to talk about (I was BORN to podcast, even if it didn’t exist yet back then ;)).
 But this one really takes the cake.
 Because I said it’s my favorite emotion, you might think I’m talking Gratitude, or JOY, Happiness, or Humorous.
 I love all of those too, but there’s one that I ReALLY love and I love it for it’s transformative properties.
 I love it because no one else talks about it.
 I love it because working with it is SO SO SO Powerful.
 So, what’s my favorite emotion?
 Resentment!
-Some of you may have guessed that because I do have a course that helps you transform Resentment - it’s called The Resentment Journal mini course and for just $27 bucks, you can save yourself years of wasted energy and become a boundary building master.
+Some of you may have guessed that because I do have a course that helps you transform Resentment - it’s called The Resentment Journal mini course and you can save yourself years of wasted energy and become a boundary building master by getting it asap.
 If you spend a lot of time on social media, you might feel inundated with messages that let you know that any emotion outside of joy and gratitude is BAD for you.
 You might have also been told that if you simply follow your passion, everything will work out and you’ll be swimming in pools of money like Scrooge McDuck before long.
 As an entrepreneur with any sort of experience, you’ll know that the range of emotions that you experience over the course of one day is wide, never mind over a week or a month.
 The excitement when a new sale comes in, the disappointment when a refund request hits your email, the relief of hiring a VA to take some of that admin work off your back are all examples of the emotional roller coaster ride that being an entrepreneur can be.
 That spiritual guru that you follow, however, makes sure that you make note of 3 to 5 things that you’re grateful for before you go to bed lest you forget how lucky you are.
 It is no secret that gratitude journals have been useful for people, however, in a meta-analysis study published in The Journal of Counseling Psychology, the researchers found that gratitude only slightly outperformed or matched other practices and called for more in-depth research.

 So, if gratitude won’t necessarily save you from burning out, what will?